galonpy/circulatescience/README.md

 2. Circulate identifies scholars who are likely to engage and share your work.
 3. We provide tips on writing several warm emails a day to the peers who are highly likely to circulate your work.

 Due to the **network effect** in research papers, as your readership and citations start to grow, the circulation of your work can expand globally at an accelerated rate.
-That's the goal of circulate science.
+That's the goal of Circulate Science.

 ## 📫 Contact